 Quite!
 Here is what else Honda have to say about it:

-This is is what the diagram looks like when you isolate the wires and components used in the ignition system:
+As an example, this is is what the diagram looks like when you isolate the wires and components used in the ignition system:

 The bullet connectors are shown with this symbol on the diagram: